 Like all things zero waste, this menu requires a bit of planning but not that much.

-A few weeks ago, I decided to schedule a weekly Instagram Live chat on Wednesdays at 4pm Pacific Time.
-Yesterday, I discussed tips for preventing waste at Thanksgiving—not just food waste but packaging waste also (read 18 waste-busting tips here).
-During the live stream, a few people asked for Thanksgiving dinner menu ideas, specifically for vegan dishes.
+During a recent Instagram Live, I discussed tips for preventing waste at Thanksgiving—not just food waste but packaging waste also (read 18 waste-busting tips here).
+A few people asked for Thanksgiving dinner menu ideas, specifically for vegan dishes.

 I hope many of you find this menu useful (and delicious!).